mesosphere/dcos-docs-site/pages/mesosphere/dcos/2.0/deploying-services/marathon-parameters/index.md

 enterprise: false
 ---

-This topic lists all available properties for Marathon application definitions and an example JSON application definition file with all properties shown.
+This topic lists all available properties for Marathon&trade; application definitions and an example JSON application definition file with all properties shown.

 - [Marathon Properties](#Marathon-Properties)
         - [acceptedResourceRoles](#acceptedResourceRoles)